Pompeo Mariani

-Pompeo Mariani (9 September 1857, Monza – 25 January 1927, Bordighera) was an Italian painter.
+Pompeo Mariani (9 September 1857 – 25 January 1927) was an Italian painter.

 Biography

 Mariani was born in Monza, Province of Milan.
 The nephew of the painter Mosè Bianchi, he abandoned a career in banking to devote himself entirely to painting.
 His apprenticeship began in 1879 under the guidance of the painter Eleuterio Pagliano, who introduced him to life studies.
 A trip to Egypt with Uberto Dell’Orto in 1881 provided subjects for the works shown at the Brera exhibitions of the next two years.
 He focused on landscape painting and began to specialise in seascapes in 1883, when he first stayed on the coast of Liguria.
 The first views of the Zelata area outside Pavia appeared in 1894.
 His art is characterised by subtle sensitivity in the investigation of the reflection of light on water, captured in different seasons and times of the day to achieve highly atmospheric effects.
 It was at the beginning of the new century that he began to combine naturalistic landscapes with depictions of the elegant world of high society in fashionable gatherings and cafés.
 His vast production of landscapes and portraits was regularly presented at the major national and international exhibitions and won numerous official awards.